-Details regarding actual total cash compensation for fiscal 2017 can be found under "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" on page 40.
+Details regarding actual total cash compensation for fiscal 2018 can be found under "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" on page 38.

 Performance Measures, Weightings and Goals.
 Each year, the Committee determines performance measures, weightings, goals and performance adjustment events, if any, for the annual cash incentive awards.
 We believe that in order to motivate our executive officers to achieve annual financial business goals, it is important to select performance measures designed to motivate our executive officers to achieve our annual financial plan, as well as drive shareholder value.
-Key drivers in our annual financial plan for fiscal 2017 included profitability, revenue growth, and asset efficiency.
-Accordingly, the corporate performance measures for fiscal 2017 were diluted net EPS, corporate revenue growth, and corporate average net assets turns, and the division performance measures were division controllable profit contribution, or CPC, division revenue growth, and division working capital as a percent of sales.
+Key drivers in our annual financial plan for fiscal 2018 included profitability, revenue growth, and asset efficiency.
+Accordingly, the corporate performance measures for fiscal 2018 were diluted net EPS, corporate revenue growth, and corporate average net assets turns, and the division performance measures were division controllable profit contribution, or CPC, division revenue growth, and division working capital as a percent of sales.
 Division CPC is defined as divisional operating earnings plus divisional other income, net.
-Division working capital as a percent of sales is defined as the twelve month average divisional receivables divided by divisional net sales minus the total Company accounts payables divided by the total Company net sales.
+Division working capital as a percent of sales is defined as the twelve month average divisional receivables divided by divisional net sales plus the twelve month average divisional inventories divided by divisional net sales minus the total Company accounts payables divided by the total Company net sales.